Alif (TV series): Plot

-After reflecting, Momin changes his story and dedicate this movie to his mother.
+After reflecting, Momin changes his story and dedicates this movie to his mother.
 The opening credits show this.
 The movie becomes a success.
 At the movie's success party, Momin declares his retirement from film industry, which nobody expected.
 Later that night, Qalb-e-Momin visits Momina and asks her to come with him to Turkey.
 She rejects and says that, she has to continue Husn-e-Jahan's dream of calligraphy after Master Ibrahim.
 She also promises him that she will surely join him.
 They both hug each other and cry.

 The series ends by showing Qalb-e-Momin in Turkey, in front of his childhood home, and Momina at Master Ibrahim's home doing calligraphy.